Printutcarsh/NLP-The-easiest-way/README.md

 # NLP-The-easiest-way-
 This will work as a tutorial for all the beginners who are doing the Natural Language Processing task for the first time.
+Whole code is explained and I have used the simplest method which will make things clear regarding NLP.
 # Data information
 Each sample in the train and test set has the following information: